bvbohnen/X4_Customizer/Documentation.md

    - Major reorganization, moving transforms into a separate Plugins package that holds runtime script imports.
    - Added utilities for simple cat operations.
    - Added Print_Weapon_Stats.
+ * 0.10.1
+   - Added workaround for a bug in x4 catalogs that sometimes use an incorrect empty file hash; also added an optional setting to allow hash mismatches to support otherwise problematic catalogs.